cvragavan/awsrepo/README.md

-# awsrepo
+# AWS-Bootstrap-Scripts
-repository for aws
+Bootstrap scripts for performing various launch operations on an EC2 instance